 Whether or not we can tune into the rock through the sounds of the sea, or to what degree we can listen to the histories carried by an object, the exhibition nonetheless attends to this acoustic potential.
 As Cannupa Hanska Luger puts it, a handful of clay can fill an entire room when modeled into a whistle, and as Igor de Gandarias’ transformation of subterranean infrasounds into an orchestral composition reminds us, the volcano performs for us every day as an instrument of the earth.

 Shifting Center is curated by Nida Ghouse (curator-in-residence) and Vic Brooks (associate director of arts and senior curator of time-based visual art) with Katherine C. M. Adams (assistant curator) and M. Elijah Sueuga (curatorial fellow).

 Ilopango, the Volcano that Left by Beatriz Cortez is co-commissioned by EMPAC–Curtis R. Priem Experimental Media and Performing Arts Center at Rensselaer Polytechnic Institute, Storm King Art Center, and the Vera List Center for Art and Politics at The New School.
 The sculpture was created in part while the artist was was in residence at Atelier Calder, Saché, France.

-The sculpture’s journey up the Hudson River and its documentation for the forthcoming film by Guillermo Escalón is made possible by Teiger Foundation and is supported by a grant from Science Sandbox, an initiative of the Simons Foundation.
+The sculpture’s journey up the Hudson River and its documentation for the forthcoming film by Guillermo Escalón is made possible by Teiger Foundation and is supported by a grant from the Simons Foundation.
 Additional program support is provided through the artist's Borderlands Fellowship at the Vera List Center for Art and Politics at The New School.

 Shifting Center is made possible by Teiger Foundation.